Undergraduate minor: statistics

 ACTS:4380 Mathematics of Finance II 3 s.h.

 Derivatives markets, forwards, options, pricing models, and actuarial applications.
 Prerequisites: ACTS:3080 with a minimum grade of C+.
-Corequisites: STAT:4100 or STAT:5100.
-Requirements: multivariate calculus and linear algebra.
+Requirements: mathematical statistics, multivariate calculus, and linear algebra.

 ACTS:4990 Readings in Actuarial Science arr.